robbieedwardskillen/Module3-Solution/README.md

 # module3-solution
 https://robbieedwardskillen.github.io/module3-solution/
-type in a menu item like chicken to test
+type in a food item such as chicken to test